Inky-Tech-Pty-Ltd/Links/README.md

    * Villages, including
        * Norms, and the evolution of sets of norms
        * Village defences
-       * Non-zero sum opportunities that leverage both search and reputation in the social graph.
+       * Non-zero sum opportunities that leverage both search and reputation in the social graph
+       * Frameworks to support work on hard problems of coordinated action.

 ### Architecture
 The project aims to build a type of decentralized agent that can: